mondoohq/docs/docs/mql/terraform.md

 :::note

-`{ * } `expands all fields so you can see what’s present in the planned configuration.
+`{ * } `expands all fields so you can see what's present in the planned configuration.

 :::